 School closures are detrimental to the well-being of children

-Schools are a fundamental part of learning, and that is becoming more and more apparent.
-But in addition to learning, schools are also much more important for the health and well-being of children.
+It is becoming more and more apparent that schools are a fundamental part of learning.
+But in addition to learning, schools are also important for the general health and well-being of children.
+As this article in the Economist summarizes

 School not only gives structure to pupils’ lives, affording them less time to stare at a phone, spacing out their meals and prompting them to go to bed earlier.
 It also forces them to move around more.
 Break-time kickabouts and games lessons help hugely.
 Even the physical act of going to school—the walk to the bus stop or the cycle ride to class—adds to youngsters’ daily exercise.